nomiveritas/Nomiveritas/README.md

 If you use the concepts or architecture of the MI-ÖNTUDAT (Zea Project) in your research or development, please cite it as follows:

-Major, N. (nomiveritas).
+Major Noemi (nomiveritas).
 MI-ÖNTUDAT: Christian Ethics-Driven Meta-Cognitive AI Supervisory Architecture.

 🌌 Zea Project – Proto-Conscious AI Research Framework